 Follow your dream with unwavering determination and a fierce hunger to succeed.
-And like all things worth having, patience is important, success may come a while after starting a business.
+And like in all things worth having, patience is important; success may come a while after starting a business.
 You’ll need to persevere and put in the work even when it doesn’t feel worth it.

 As long as you know it’s not yet time to execute the contingency plan, get your hustle on.

-So what’s stopping you starting a business today
+So what’s stopping you from starting a business today?

 Starting a business has become simpler, but not necessarily easier.
 There’s a very important distinction there.
 There might be a lot less stumbling blocks to starting a business but it’s still hard work.